ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - The Administrator requests a new Access Token to the Authorization Server, in order to update its access rights, and have a new granted scope whose scope entries specify more and/or different group name patterns than the old Access Token.

       After uploading the new Access Token to the Group Manager, the Administrator can send a new POST request to the group-collection resource.
 When doing so, the Administrator suggests a new group name to the Group Manager, according to the same criteria discussed for the previous option.

+* In case of error 12, the Administrator has the following options.

+   - If the Administrator has attempted to create a new group configuration (see {{collection-resource-post}}), the Administrator can take into account what the Group Manager specifies in the 'error_description' parameter of the error response, and send a new request to the Group Manager for accordingly creating the group configuration.

+      This requires that the Administrator finds acceptable to create a group configuration different from the originally intended one.

+   - If the Administrator has attempted to overwrite (see {{configuration-resource-put}}) or selectively update (see {{configuration-resource-patch}}) an existing group configuration, the Administrator can take into account what the Group Manager specifies in the 'error_description' parameter of the error response, and send a new request to the Group Manager for accordingly overwriting or selectively updating the group configuration.

+      This requires that the Administrator finds acceptable to overwrite or update the current group configuration differently than how it was originally intended.
+If this is not attainable, the Administrator may decide to not take further actions and keep the current group configuration as is, or instead to delete the group configuration altogether (see {{configuration-resource-delete}}).

 # Security Considerations # {#sec-security-considerations}